You made a purchase but had a change of heart? Eagerly awaiting the refund so you can splurge on something new?

 Bear in mind that a refund to a cancelled debit card will usually take longer than a regular debit card dispute.

-While requesting a refund from a merchant is relatively easy, it can take quite some time to process, especially if you made a purchase with a debit or a credit card.
+While requesting a refund from a merchant is relatively easy, it can take quite some time for the bank to update the account, especially if you made a purchase with a debit or a credit card.
 Still, you should not wait too long.

 It is crucial that you are aware of your consumer rights and seek assistance if the refund does not show up in your account within 15 days of the request.